-Visiting the Lanzarote vineyards is a unique experience, with the vines making green mounds against the black volcanic gravel, protected by low walls in circular patterns that spread like fish scales across the landscape.
+Visiting the Lanzarote vineyards is a unique experience.
+The vines make green mounds against the black volcanic gravel, protected by low walls in circular patterns that spread like fish scales across the landscape.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.